criewaldt/Ense-POST-API/README.md

 # Ense-POST-API

-A 3rd party Python API for uploading to Ense.nyc platform via POST requests.
+A RESTful 3rd party Python API for Ense.nyc platform.

 ##How to use